daviseford/nana-frame/README.md

-# nana-frame
+# Digital Slideshow for AWS Images

-A digital picture frame for Nana
+A digital picture slideshow powered by React.

+## Environmental Variables

+Edit `.env` file with the variables needed to access your AWS bucket.

 ## Available Scripts